burrittresearch/burritt-research/README.md

 > We specialize in cryptocurrency/blockchain, investments, and data science.
 > We publish regularly on [medium.com](https://medium.com/burritt-research) and other platforms.
-> Samples of our work are below.
+> Please visit our Portfolio below.

 ## Solutions